In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 I mean, who are these people that are not seeing this?

-Their ear to the grindstone, they're supposedly be way ahead of us in knowing what's happening out there.
+They're supposedly be way ahead of us in knowing what's happening out there.

 Same thing with political professionals in Washington, focus grouping everybody.

-They're supposed to know why are they so shocked at this.
+They're supposed to know why are they so shocked at this?

 Can it be they really think that opposition to amnesty and comprehensive immigration reform is only held by a relatively small bunch of kook conspiracy types?